alijmlzd/bootstrap-rtl/README.md

-bootstrap-rtl is a css file and using with twitter bootstrap for right to left layouts. its clean and does not make any difference in main bootstrap.
+bootstrap-rtl is a right to left style for twitter bootstrap. its clean and does not make any difference in main bootstrap.